openziti/ziti/doc/transwarp_b1/transwarp_b1.md

 > Please Note!
 Failure to properly configure these kernel parameters will result in SIGNIFICANT under-performance of `westworld3`.

-> Please Note!
-Transwarp is a UDP-based protocol.
+> Please Note! `westworld3` is a UDP-based protocol.
 Any firewall rules that you create for Transwarp-enabled connections will require UDP permissions.

 ## Profiles